ShibuShivansh40/Cybersecurity_Notes_Obsidian_Kali/HTBLabs/Linux Commands.md

 4. `smb: \> help` - To know about the commands we can use
 	![[Pasted image 20250624160909.png]]
 5. `smb: \> cd dir` - To change the directory
+6. `smbclient -N -L` - To list SMB Shares.
+The shares must be printed after a `$`
+7.

 ## NMAP
 1. `nmap -T5 -sV 10.129.235.9` - To perform Service Enumeration